 Accessibility services are provided to colleges through a process whereby the grant recipient fills out a DECT application, contracts with an outside captioning vendor, like VITAC, and provides the vendor quote in its completed form.

 Click here for more information or details on how to apply for a Distance Education Captioning and Transcription grant.
-Applications are being accepted for the fall 2018 semester.

 California Community Colleges is the largest system of higher education in the nation, with 2.1 million students attending 114 colleges, and provides workforce training, certificate and degree programs, and preparation for transfer to four-year institutions as well as more than 10,000 online courses.